WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

 ## inserterMediaCategories

 The inserter media categories setting is an array of media categories to display in the inserter.
-Each category is an object with a `name`, `labels` a `fetch` function and a few extra keys.
+Each category is an object with `name` and `labels` values, a `fetch` function and a few extra keys.
 Example:

 ```jsx
 {